learningequality/kolibri/docs/install/system_requirements.rst

 If you have a center with less than 30 computers, a device as simple as a Raspberry Pi is known to work fine as a server.

-``TODO - REVIEW with RPi package reqs if necessary``
+..
+TODO - REVIEW with RPi package reqs if necessary

    .. note:: In case you are deploying on Linux and want an efficient setup, use the ``kolibri-raspberry-pi`` package, it doesn't require a specific architecture, but it's required to use if you deploy on a system with specs equivalent to or smaller than Raspberry Pi.